 The Emotional Gift by Yong Kang Chan

-What if depression is a gift and not suffering?
+What if depression is a spiritual gift and not suffering?

-This is a memoir about my experience with depression and low self-esteem.
+This is a memoir about my experience with spiritual depression (aka the Dark Night of the Soul).
 Even though it is a memoir and not a self-help book per se, this book does help you to gain insights and change your perception towards depression.
-If you are someone who prefers to learn through reading about other people’s experience, this is the book for you.
+If you are someone who prefers to learn by reading about other people’s experiences, this is the book for you.

 1. The Upward Spiral by Alex Korb

 If you suffered from depression and want to have a better understanding of how your brain causes depression, this book is for you.
 It explains the downward spiral of depression and how it affects the way you think, feel and act.

 Included in the book are simple yet practical strategies which you can adopt to create an upward spiral.
 These strategies help you reverse the depressive spiral by re-wiring your brain activities.

 This book is suitable for you if you are interested in the neuroscience behind our emotions, thoughts and actions.
 But even if you don’t, you can also apply the straightforward tips found in the second half of the book to improve your depression and the quality of your life.

 If you have been taking antidepressant medications for a while and nothing seems to work, this is the book to read.

 This book offers a six-step program to help you beat depression without drugs.
 The recommended six steps are: